abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   }
   ```

+- `auto` value for width/height/margin/padding

+  - `margin: auto` -> centers the element horizontally
+  - `padding: auto` -> it's invalid and won't work ❌
-- `height: auto` -> the height of the element will take the remaining height of the parent element.
+  - `width / height: auto` -> the width / height of the element will fill the available space (remaining width / height of the parent element)

 - You can overwrite values of the `box-model` properties for specific elements like this: